Graduation Application & Graduation Survey

-Students who plan to graduate must submit a Graduation Application via GUS and the Graduation Survey in Survey Monkey for the term in which a student intends to graduate.
-The application provides the Office of the University Registrar with essential information about the student’s degree and expected graduation term/year.
-It also puts the student’s name on the diploma order, degree posting and commencement lists.
+Students who plan to graduate must submit a Graduation Application via GUS and the Graduation Survey in Survey Monkey for the term in which they intend to graduate.
+The application and survey provides the Office of the University Registrar with essential information about the student’s degree and expected graduation term/year.
+It also puts the student’s name on the diploma order, degree posting, and commencement lists.
 The application is available in GUS under the Academics tab of the Student Self-Service area.
 The Graduation Survey is available in Survey Monkey at https://www.surveymonkey.com/r/CRQTSH2 .
 Students must have a completed Graduation Application and Graduation Survey in order to graduate for the specific term.

 Graduation Application Deadlines

-- Fall 2017 Semester – November 1
+- Fall: November 1

-- Spring 2018 – February 1
+- Spring: February 1

-- Summer 2018 – July 1
+- Summer: July 1

 A Degree Audit will be conducted to determine if the student has successfully completed all the course requirements for the degree.
 Degrees will not be conferred until the Office of the University Registrar has validated that the following requirements have been successfully met:

 - Required GPA is obtained